sunfishcode/wasm-reference-manual/WebAssembly.md

 #### Instruction Traps

-Instructions may *trap*, in which case execution of the current instance is immediately terminated and abnormal termination is reported to the embedding environment.
+Instructions may *trap*, in which case execution of the current instance is immediately terminated and abnormal termination is reported to the [embedding environment].

 > Except for the call stack and the state of any executing functions, the contents of an instance, including any linear-memory spaces, are left intact